Rate-induced tracking for concave or d-concave transitions in a time-dependent environment with application in ecology: Tipping and tracking

 \subsection{Mechanisms producing critical transitions}

-Distinct physical mechanisms have been identified as sources of tipping in applied sciences.\cite{altw,aajqw,awvc} Now, we introduce some parametric families of transition functions $c\mapsto\Gamma^c$, with $\Gamma^c$ satisfying \hyperlink{CD}{{\rm\textbf{CD}}} for all the considered values of $c$, which represent the influence of these different mechanisms on the system, and we define what a critical transition is in our models.
+Distinct physical mechanisms have been identified as sources of tipping in applied sciences.\cite{altw,aajqw,awvc} Now, we introduce some parametric families of parameter shifts $c\mapsto\Gamma^c$, with $\Gamma^c$ satisfying \hyperlink{CD}{{\rm\textbf{CD}}} for all the considered values of $c$, which represent the influence of these different mechanisms on the system, and we define what a critical transition is in our models.
 We will study the parametric family of transition equations